daniel-j-henderson/MPASsible-lat-lon-program/README.md

                     plot, like surface_pressure or qv.
 It should correspond to the Info file.
 If all info and data can be found in the same file, then only one of these entries is required.

+**SPATIAL DIMENSION** - This refers to the dimensions nCells, nEdges, and nVertices.
+Without one of these, there is nothing to interpolate.

 ##HOW TO BUILD
 Just make the makefile and you'll be fine